NAlbuquerque/Category-Field-for-EE/README.md

 - Place category groups logically within a publish entries page
 - Add instructions for each category group
 - Real time input filter (when list contains more than 10 items)
+- Can display categories as select list for single choice category selection.
 - Categories Edit link is placed directly below each category group vs. the bottom of the categories tab.
 - No additional queries performed -- all the action happens on the publish entries form using the DOM